mdturner15/Supervised-Learning-Revenue-Predictor/README.md

 # Supervised-Learning-Revenue-Prediction
+DISCLAIMER: I've removed all information proprietary to my employer (e.g., key statements, variable selection, and algorithim coefficients).
+The sole purpose of this repo is to serve as a high-level illustration of the approach I took.

+Necessary Context:
 The coefficients from the winning model (defined by confusion matrix results below) are used in the professional services predictor algorithm (not shown in this file), where the resultant log odds ratio is converted into a win probability and then multiplied by each opportunity's professional services value to arrive at an expected PS value for each opportunity.
 This exact same algorithm can be used to predict bookings as well.

 Efficacy:
 Before implementing this model, professional services budget estimates were, on average, 62% off from the actual final sales value for the quarter.
 Even software sales forecasts (which are revised on a weekly basis) had a 46% final sales variance.
 But after implementing this model, the forecast variance dropped to just 25%.